Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 That was mostly Matt, to be honest.

-That is, that was abundantly clear on the whole tour.
+That was abundantly clear on the whole tour.

 And Matt has not made it back this week, I'm afraid.